 Release and reception

 Years of rumors surrounding a new budget iPhone circulated before anything concrete emerged from Apple.
-From calling it the elusive "iPhone 9" to speculating over Face ID vs Touch ID, the rumor cycle was varied and long for this device.
-Speculation about such a product began in 2017, only a year after the first iPhone SE launched.
+From calling it the elusive "iPhone 9" to speculating over Face ID versus Touch ID, the rumor cycle was varied and long for this device.
+Speculation about such a product began in 2017, only a year after the first iPhone SE was launched.